PrestaShop/prestashop.github.io/news/_posts/2020-09-10-bug-bounty-retrospective.md

  - Valid: **43**
  - CVSS Score average: **5.59**

-The following graphs cover the full period and highlight the reason why we decided to open the program to public.
+The following graphs cover the full period and highlight the reason why we decided to open the program to the public.
 Only valid reports are considered.

 The graph below is a representation of the number of reports we received during the period.